Amphibians and Reptiles

 Green Turtle Chelonia midas

 Vagrant: the only record involved tideline remains, with fragments of carapace found on beach on Burra on 4th January 1956.

 The only Amphibians found in Shetland have been introduced by humans.

 Common and widespread and found on almost all inhabited islands, including Foula and Fair Isle, but absent from Out Skerries.
 First introduced in the 19th century, either on Whalsay in the 1860s or in the 1890s on Fetlar.
 Further introductions were recorded in the 1920s at Scalloway and Lerwick.
 The Unst population dates back to the 1970s, when spawn was brought from Mainland to the schools, and the froglets released in nearby lochans and mires.

 Anura: Bufonidae (true toads)

 Common Toad Bufo bufo

 Extinct.
-There several attempts to introduce toads to the islands in the 20th century, but they all failed.
-Known introductions include a few adults released on Fetlar early in the 19th century, adults from Orkney released at Tingwall in the 1930s and tadpoles released in a garden in Lerwick in 1949-50 where, despite spawning, they only survived for one winter.
+Several attempts to introduce toads to the islands in the 20th century all failed.
+Known introductions include a few adults released on Fetlar early in the 19th century, adults from Orkney released at Tingwall in the 1930's, and tadpoles released in a garden in Lerwick in 1949-50 where, despite spawning, they only survived for one winter.
 There have presumably been other unrecorded releases.
 The two most recent reliable reports involved an adult at West Sandwick, Yell, on 26th October 1977 and a year-old individual at Strand, Tingwall, on 12th April 1982.

 incorporating information provided by Shetland Biological Records Centre run by Shetland Amenity Trust